Five Spiritual Practices That Will Pay Big Dividends in Your Life

 Those differences may be seen in perception or attitude, in ”surfacey” aspects (size or look), in amount, or in deep core changes.
 Sometimes they present in all of these ways.

 This same paradox can be applied to our spiritual lives.
-Doing one small thing differently can directly and sometimes dramatically change us spiritually—for the better or worse.
+Doing one small thing differently can directly and sometimes dramatically change us spiritually—for the better or for the worse.

 Thus, it is to our benefit to develop positive spiritual habits (or disciplines if you like that word).